You’ve probably heard it before:

 It’s important to note that regular expenditures — like your monthly phone bill, groceries, or one-off purchases at Target — are simply expenses, not liabilities.

 Now, let’s find your net worth.

 The first step to calculating your net worth is adding up the value of your assets.
-Realize that it can take time to remember all of the assets in which you’ve invested over the years, so be patient with yourself in this phase.
+Realize that it can take time to remember all of the assets you’ve invested in over the years, so be patient with yourself in this phase.

-Once you feel you have an accurate accounting of your assets, it’s time to add up your liabilities.
-It can be similarly difficult to remember every single debt.
+Once you feel you have an accurate accounting of your assets, you can add up your liabilities.
+It can be similarly challenging to remember every single debt.
 A tactic that may help is keeping an eye on your automatic withdrawals to track down all the debts you’re paying down every month.